Environmental Education and Children

 Introduction

 Environmental education (EE) is an interdisciplinary field of educational and social science research and pedagogic practice.
 Scholars working in the field trace the formal emergence of EE to the late 1960s, when evidence of strains in the relationship between humans and the nonhuman environment made human-environment relations an object of scientific concern and debate in many (largely Global North) contexts.
-A number of national EE bodies, as well as the first (US-based) journal dedicated to EE, were established around this time.
-EE was formalized on a global scale and assigned a set of global objectives through a series of conferences convened by the United Nations (UN) and held across the ensuing decades under the governance of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-These conferences have secured the positioning of EE as a policy tool within the architecture of global environmental governance, most notably through the current UNESCO-led “Education for Sustainable Development” (ESD) framework.
-Such “top down” attempts to formalize EE have been the subject of much debate and attention in EE research, and resulting policy framings have provided a backdrop to pedagogic practice.
-Nonetheless, pedagogic practices of teaching in and about “the environment” predate top-down formalization in national and global contexts and are likely to be much more diverse than published EE research might suggest.
-The disproportionate volume of Anglophone research published in, if not on, Global North contexts means that debates and developments in EE research reprise particular historical and cultural viewpoints and may not be reflective of the plurality of practice and, particularly, the environmental and educational concerns of lesser published contexts.
-Reviews—often critical—of top-down EE initiatives in the many EE policy commentaries published in recent years may also give the impression that such initiatives are more of a defining force in education than may be the case in many local contexts, where many educators struggle to incorporate EE as a transdisciplinary concern into the demands of national curricula or university courses.
-In spite of these caveats, the growth of EE as a field of research and practice reflects increasing recognition of the fundamental challenges posed to and by human-environment relations and the urgency of using education—in all its many forms and guises—to find ways to resolve these challenges and promote socio-ecological justice.
+Various national EE bodies, as well as the first (US-based) journal dedicated to EE, were established around this time.
+EE was formalized on a global scale and assigned a set of global objectives through a series of conferences convened by the United Nations (UN) under the governance of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+These conferences have secured EE as a policy tool within the architecture of global environmental governance, most notably through the UNESCO-led “Education for Sustainable Development” (ESD) framework, which, in its current phase, is closely aligned to the UN Sustainable Development Goals.
+Nonetheless, pedagogic practices of teaching in and about “the environment” predate top-down formalization in national and global contexts and are much more diverse than published EE research and policy initiatives might suggest.
+The disproportionate volume of anglophone research published in, if not on, Global North contexts means that debates and developments in EE research reprise particular historical and cultural viewpoints and may not be reflective of the environmental and educational concerns of lesser published contexts.
+Reviews—often critical—of top-down EE initiatives may also give the impression that such global initiatives are more of a defining force in education than may be the case in many local contexts, where many educators struggle to incorporate EE into the demands of national curricula or university courses.
+Despite these caveats, the growth of EE as a field of research and practice reflects increasing recognition of the fundamental challenges posed to and by human-environment relations and the urgency of using education—in all its many forms and guises—to find ways to resolve these challenges and promote socio-ecological justice.
+Owing in no small part to the increasing calls led by young people across the world for action on climate change, climate change and climate justice are central points of focus in EE policy initiatives, yet these points of focus do not always translate to classrooms and pedagogic practices within the broad remit of what is known and taught as EE.

 General Overviews

-The following publications provide overviews of the emergence and formalization of environmental education (EE), as well as its subsequent diversification and the future directions anticipated by this plurality.
+The following publications provide overviews of the emergence and formalization of environmental education (EE), as well as its subsequent diversification.
 Gough 2013 locates the emergence of EE in growing concerns in the 1960s among North American educators over signs of environmental degradation, which were brought to public attention by scientists.
 Gough describes how after five decades of development, EE research encompasses a wide array of concerns and epistemological perspectives.
-The diverse “channels” that make up EE are also detailed in Lucie Sauvé’s typology of EE (Sauvé 2005), illustrated with examples from Anglophone, Francophone, and Latin American contexts.
-These “channels”—which, as Sauvé notes, are not mutually exclusive—exemplify the range of understandings of and interests in “the” environment that motivate environmental educators, including environment as habitat, economic resource, source of spiritual inspiration, or “problem” to be solved.
-Kopnina 2012 also describes the plurality of approaches in contemporary EE and reviews trends among liberal education scholars to encourage this plurality in reaction to what liberal scholars interpret as moves to make EE overly instrumental (for example, as Education for Sustainable Development, Education for Citizenship, or Education for Sustainability).
-Writing from an overtly ecocentric perspective, Kopnina defends the instrumentalism of EE, but also argues that it must return to the original purpose for which it was designed: to foster an environmental ethics in learners that promotes ecological justice.
-Together, the three articles presented here offer valuable insights into the range of theoretical and pedagogic approaches that characterize contemporary EE research and practice, as well as the tensions and debates that circulate around the competing ideas of the fundamental purpose of EE.
+Kopnina 2012 also describes the plurality of approaches in contemporary EE and reviews trends to encourage this plurality in reaction to what liberal scholars interpret as moves to make EE overly instrumental (for example, as Education for Sustainable Development, Education for Citizenship, or Education for Sustainability).
+Writing from an ecocentric perspective, Kopnina defends the instrumentalism of EE, but she also argues that it must keep this in balance with the original purpose for which it was designed: to foster an environmental ethics in learners that promotes ecological justice.
+One major, and necessary, way that this instrumentalism is being worked out in contemporary classrooms is through preparing learners to respond to the ethical and emotional challenges of living with climate change.
+As climate change and climate justice become key foci in EE, Mochizuki and Bryan 2015 argues that Climate Change Education (CCE) should be addressed in the context of existing Education for Sustainable Development frameworks (see Agenda 21 [United Nations Conference on Environment and Development 1992] and related policy documents cited under Policy Background).
+The authors argue that anchoring CCE in these frameworks allows for a more holistic and socially critical approach to CCE, which is not limited to classroom learning and which draws on scientific, place-based, and indigenous knowledge to address climate change as an issue of shared but unequal vulnerabilities.
+Stevenson, et al. 2017 argues that CCE is about learning in the face of risk, uncertainty, and rapid change and thus educators should encourage co-learning, collective problem solving, and action.
+While this is challenging not only conceptually but also emotionally, the authors reference a growing body of research that argues that CCE can help students to overcome feelings of distress, hopelessness, and fear prompted by climate change when it is delivered in participatory, action-oriented ways.
+Together, the articles presented here offer insights into the range of theoretical and pedagogic approaches that characterize EE research and practice, the tensions and debates that circulate around the fundamental purpose of EE, and EE’s increasing focus on responding to climate change.

 Gough, Annette.
 “The Emergence of Environmental Education Research: A ‘History’ of the Field.”
 In International Handbook of Research on Environmental Education.
 Edited by Robert B. Stevenson, Michael Brody, Justin Dillon, and Arjen E. J. Wals, 13–22.
 New York: Routledge, 2013.